haythemdhieb/Movie_Genre_Classification/README.md

 ## 2. Running the workflow (Script Mode)
 --------------------------------------------------------------------------------
-To run an experiment on the optimization workflow:
+Follow these steps to train the model and run an inference:

 1- ``` python src/train.py```